 The Educational Theatre Association offers a variety of options to recognize individuals or schools making outstanding contributions to the field of theatre education.
-The application process for the 2019-2020 school year is now open.
+The 2020-2021 cycle is now open.
 Past recipients of awards can be viewed in the Awards library.

 The Stephen Schwartz Musical Theatre Teacher of the Year Award is presented by The ASCAP Foundation and the Educational Theatre Association.
-This award recognizes the highest level of achievement for a high school or middle school musical theatre teacher.
-Nominations for a working theatre teacher (not retired) who produces musicals at their school may be submitted by anyone (self, student, peer, principal, etc.) through the application site.
-Deadline: March 15.
+This award recognizes the highest level of achievement for a high school or middle school musical theatre teacher and includes a cash prize of $5,000.
+Nominations for a working theatre teacher (not retired) who produces musicals at their school may be submitted by anyone (self, student, peer, principal, etc.).
+Deadline: April 1.